The Minnesota COVID-19 Response website provides the latest information on COVID-19 for the State of Minnesota.

 Phone and Internet Help

-- The following companies will not cancel service for the next 60 days; contact your own phone/internet provider for details.
+- The following companies stated they would not cancel service for extended period of time; contact your own phone/internet provider for details.

 - PCs for People provides affordable computers and low-cost internet.
 From home, you can apply, shop and sign up for internet.